How much does a therapy session cost?

 Do you accept insurance?

-I am an out-of-network provider.
+We are an out-of-network provider.
 To determine if your insurance coverage includes outpatient therapy sessions with an out-of-network provider, contact your insurance company directly by calling the customer service number found online or on the back of your insurance card.
 If you choose to use your insurance, you would pay me directly and I would provide you with a super-bill that you can submit to your insurance company for reimbursement.

 How many sessions will it take?